The R package COMPoissonReg supports Conway-Maxwell

 argument, which can be constructed as follows.

-specifies upper limit M; this is a safety measure which
+numerically.
+The argument ymax specifies upper limit \(M\); this is a safety measure which

 prevents very large computations unless the user opts to allow them.